e-motiv/EM-Spectrum-Visualizer/README.md

 [here on e-motiv](http://attic.e-motiv.net/em-spectrum)

 ## Help wanted
+You want to take over the torch (more or less) ?
 If you're interested (see end of History above) and you don't know where to start, [mail me](mailto:Ruben@e-motiv.net) or write me a message here.